 A joint effusion is defined as an increased amount of fluid within the synovial compartment of a joint.
 There is normally only a small physiological amount of fluid.
-Abnormal fluid accumulation can result from inflammation, infection or trauma and may be an exudate, transduate, blood or fat.
+Abnormal fluid accumulation can result from inflammation, infection or trauma and may be an exudate, transudate, blood and/or fat.

 Recognition of a joint effusion on plain radiographs can be difficult, particularly for the non-radiologist.
 Appreciation of the typical appearances and signs of joint effusions can assist diagnosis.

 A knee joint effusion appears as well-defined rounded homeogeneous soft tissue density within the suprapatellar recess on a lateral radiograph.
-The effusion will displace the quadraceps tendon and patella anteriorly.
+The effusion will displace the quadriceps tendon and patella anteriorly.